-Pakefield Coastwatch is a member of the Sea Safety Group of Coastwatch stations.
+Pakefield Coastwatch is a member of the Sea Safety Group, an Association of independent Coastal Surveillance stations

 A Photograph taken in the early 1930’s of the Pakefield Holiday Camp when it was

 In the late 1920's, Howard Barrett of Pakefield Hall opened the Pakefield Hall Camp

 that comprised of tents standing in farmland.
 In the 1930's, as the camp became more

 popular, they replaced the tents with wooden chalets and it became known as THE PAKEFIELD